New updated Variable Voltage VGO2

 Jacvapour sell three different battery types.
 The 400 mAh, 650 mAh and 900 mAh.
 Each come with two price options, the standalone price and a discount price for buying two together.

-Overall – The variable voltage batteries perfomed well as expected, battery life was decent and they have a good feel in the hand.
+Overall – The variable voltage batteries performed well as expected, battery life was decent and they have a good feel in the hand.
 The various battery options available also allow you to customise the starter kit so it fits closer to your personal preferences in terms of size.

 Vapour / Flavour